-The University of Wisconsin-Parkside Bachelor of Science in Health Information Management and Technology program will begin the application process to become accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) in 2016.
+The University of Wisconsin-Parkside Bachelor of Science in Health Information Management and Technology program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 Accreditation by CAHIIM is your assurance that our program meets the rigorous academic quality and competency standards established by the American Health Information Management Association (AHIMA) and CAHIIM.
 Completing a CAHIIM-accredited program qualifies you to sit for industry credentialing exams such as the Registered Health Information Administrator (RHIA) offered by AHIMA.

 123 semester credits are required for graduation.